ritchieng/ritchieng.github.io/languages/lang_octave_setup_mac.md

 ### 4b.
 Create and edit .octaverc file
 <script src="https://gist.github.com/ritchieng/53ec2b2ba492d8893e146e47c819576c.js"></script>

-That is all, your should be done!
+That is all, you should be done!
 If you have any issues, you can drop a comment below.